HakujouRyu/Kickstarter-Project/README.md

 # Kickstarter Predictor

-Here is all of the code that I used to produce my Kickstarter predictor app,
+Here is all of the code that I used to produce my [Kickstarter predictor app](https://kickstarter-predictor.herokuapp.com/).

-Eventually, HERE will be the link to it as well.